hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 This entry documents environment variables (both public config and secret auth tokens) used across the Commonwealth monorepo.
 Environment variables should always be organized alphabetically.

-For a complete list of default config token values, see our [.env.defaults](../.env.defaults) file.
+For a list of config tokens to get you started developing, see our [.env.example](../.env.example) file.

-We use GitHub Secrets to manage our auth tokens; reach out to the documentarian, or to an engineering lead, if you need access.
+We use GitHub Secrets to manage our auth tokens; reach out to the documentarian Graham Johnson, or else to an engineering lead, if you need access.

 If you add a new environment variable, you must add documentation here, providing a default value (if public/config) and describing (1) what does (2) when engineers might need it.
-As with [all documentation](./_README.md#updating-the-docs-how--when), this should be included in the relevant PR where the variable is added.
+As with [all documentation](./_README.md#updating-the-docs-how--when), these changes should be included in the relevant PR where the variable is added.

 ## Contents

 ## AIRPLANE_SECRET

-Description: ?
+Description: We use Airplane.dev tasks for our custom domains.
+See our [Custom-Domains.md](./knowledge_base/Custom-Domains.md) entry for more info.

-Type: Auth
+Type: Auth.

 ## AWS_ACCESS_KEY_ID

 Description: AWS access key ID for programmatic requests.
 Used alongside `AWS_SECRET_ACCESS_KEY`.

-Type: Auth
+Type: Auth.

 ## AWS_REGION

+Description: AWS region used primarily for uploading local image files.

+Type: Config.

 Default Value: `us-east-1`

-Description: AWS region used primarily for uploading local image files.

-Type: Config

 ## AWS_SECRET_ACCESS_KEY